 Before we begin, it’s important to note that all true tea comes from the Camellia sinensis plant.
 If a “tea” uses different ingredients instead of this plant, you cannot technically consider it to be tea.
 Additionally, what marks the difference in types of tea is the variety of leaf as well as the oxidation process.

 Black tea is extremely popular in Western culture.
 Black tea leaves are allowed to fully oxidize, which causes its dark color and rich flavor.
 Typically, one serves black tea without milk, as many people enjoy its rich, bold, and sometimes sweet flavor.
+Black tea is also what is usually used in Southern style sweet tea.

 Benefits: Black tea can relieve stress, enhance blood flow to increase energy, and improve the immune system.